opfesoft/sol-docs/db/world/exploration_basexp.md

 # exploration_basexp

-<p>This table holds the base experience point information needed for when a player explores a new zone.</p>
+This table holds the base experience point information needed for when a player explores a new zone.

 <table>
 <tbody>